Enter your ZIP to find local pros.

 Please enter a valid 5 digit zip code

-Which brand of furnace is the most reliable?
+Which brand of furnace comes out on top?

-Here are some of our top picks for 2025.
+Here are some of our favorites for 2026.

 Share this article

-When shopping for a new furnace, homeowners should think about more than just the price tag.
-The most important considerations include installation cost, efficiency (measured in AFUE ratings), warranty protection, and the brand’s overall reputation for reliability.
-A well-chosen furnace not only keeps your home warm but also lowers monthly energy bills and provides peace of mind for years to come.
+When shopping for a new furnace, homeowners should consider more than just the upfront price.
+Key factors include installation cost, efficiency (measured in AFUE ratings), warranty coverage, and the brand’s reputation for durability and service support.
+A well-chosen furnace can reduce energy bills, improve indoor comfort, and provide dependable heating during the coldest months.

-How to decide: Match furnace size and AFUE rating to your home’s heating needs, compare warranties by brand, and request 2 to 3 local quotes to confirm installed pricing.
+To choose the best furnace for your home, match the system size and AFUE rating to your heating needs, compare warranty coverage across brands, and request two to three quotes from local HVAC installers to confirm installed pricing.

 Best Brands at a Glance

-The experts at Modernize reviewed the top furnace brands by comparing average installation costs, efficiency ratings, and warranty coverage.
-We also incorporated expert testing for performance, noise levels, and durability.
-In addition to these factors, we highlight what makes each brand stand out and identify their best furnace models to help homeowners make informed decisions.
+The experts at Modernize evaluated the best furnace brands by comparing key factors such as average installation costs, AFUE efficiency ratings, warranty coverage, and overall reliability.
+We also reviewed performance data, noise levels, durability, and feedback from HVAC professionals to assess real-world performance.
+In addition to these factors, we highlight what makes each brand stand out and identify top furnace models to help homeowners make informed decisions.
+Brand rankings are based on comparative research and are not influenced by manufacturer partnerships.

 1. Carrier